Teaching Assistant NCC Level 1 – 32.5 hrs/week, term time only (permanent)

 Working hours for this post are Mon-Fri 8.50am-3.50pm, with 30 minutes lunchbreak,

-Since Oak Field is a unique specialised educational setting within the city of Nottingham, we strongly advise that before you apply for this post you arrange to spend some time at the school experiencing a couple of different classes – please allow up to 1 hour for this visit.
-This opportunity is available on:
+Since Oak Field is a unique specialised educational setting within the city of Nottingham, we strongly advise that before you apply for this post you have a detailed look at our website, then have an informal telephone conversation with Patricia Lewis (Headteacher) to discuss this further.
+This opportunity is available from 9am-2pm in the weeks beginning Mon 22 and Mon 29 June - please telephone the school.

-Applications close on: Monday 25th November 2019 at noon.
+Applications close on: Monday 6th July 2020 at noon

 A commitment to Safeguarding and promoting the welfare of children and young people is essential, and the successful applicant will be required to have an enhanced DBS check carried out prior to commencing employment.